-- b.
+- a.
+Correct an error in a course or distance shown on the preceding plat; - b.
 Add a course or distance that was omitted on the preceding plat; - c.
-Correct an error in a real property description shown on the preceding plat; - Indicate monuments set after the death, disability, or retirement from practice of the engineer or surveyor responsible for setting monuments; - Show the location or character of a monument that has been changed in location or character or that is shown incorrectly as to location or character on the preceding plat; - f.
+Correct an error in a real property description shown on the preceding plat; - d.
+Indicate monuments set after the death, disability, or retirement from practice of the engineer or surveyor responsible for setting monuments; - e.
+Show the location or character of a monument that has been changed in location or character or that is shown incorrectly as to location or character on the preceding plat; - f.
 Correct any other type of scrivener or clerical error or omission previously approved by the municipal authority responsible for approving plats, including lot numbers, acreage, street names, and identification of adjacent recorded plats; - g.
 Correct an error in courses and distances of lot lines between two adjacent lots if: - i.
 Both lot owners join in the application for amending the plat; - ii.
 Neither lot is abolished; - iii.
-The amendment does not attempt to remove recorded covenants or restrictions; and - The amendment does not have a material adverse effect on the property rights of the owners in the plat; - Relocate a lot line to eliminate an inadvertent encroachment of a building or other improvement on a lot line or easement; or - Relocate one or more lot lines between one or more adjacent lots if all of the following have been met: - i.
-The owners of all those lots join in the application for amending the plat; - ii.
+The amendment does not attempt to remove recorded covenants or restrictions; and - iv.
+The amendment does not have a material adverse effect on the property rights of the owners in the plat; - h.
+Relocate a lot line to eliminate an inadvertent encroachment of a building or other improvement on a lot line or easement; or - i.
+Relocate one or more lot lines between one or more adjacent lots if all of the following have been met: - i.
+The owners of all those lots join in the application for amending the plat: - ii.
 The amendment does not attempt to remove recorded covenants or restrictions; and - iii.
-The amendment does not increase the number of lots. - C. Procedure
+The amendment does not increase the number of lots.